javalin/website/pages/docs.md

 {% include macros/gettingStarted.md %}

 ## Handlers
-Javalin has a three main handler types: before-handlers, endpoint-handlers, and after-handlers.
+Javalin has three main handler types: before-handlers, endpoint-handlers, and after-handlers.
 (There are also exception-handlers and error-handlers, but we'll get to them later).
 The before-, endpoint- and after-handlers require three parts: